Jakus23/non/README.md

         first spoken: 1900 AD
 Person
     language: English
     - Jakus van Rooyen
         home language (language): Afrikaans
         business language (language): English
 ```
-You'll find this natural to the relational mappings.
+> It's to do relational mappings

 Okay, enjoy.
 If I'm motivation; I'll also show you:
 *how to setup a text editor to make writing reading the document more enjoyable,
 *idioms that will help your notation map to your brain better,
 *you the simple language engine (non.py) to lex and parse the language: you can provide a datastore for your direct reports to use when implementing.

-> Please create tools to translate code to non
+> Please create tools to translate your code to non object notation

 Cheers!